-Recognizing its inherent duty, the state of North Carolina is pooling its resources together to offer the necessary assistance & support to these families before they could make it on their own.
+Recognizing its inherent duty, the state of North Carolina is pooling its resources together to offer the necessary assistance.

-Work First is North Carolina’s TANF that offers up to 24 months of cash assistance and employment services to very poor families with at least one child who is under 18 years old.
+Work First is North Carolina’s TANF that offers up to 24 months of temporary cash assistance and employment services to very poor families.
+Ultimately, North Carolina’s goal is to help all families move to self-sufficiency.

-Applications for the Work First can be made at your local Departments of Social Services (click here) in the county in which you reside.
+Applications for the Work First Family Assistance can be made at your local Departments of Social Services in the county in which you reside.

-The Food and Nutrition Services (FNS) is an entitlement program that helps eligible North Carolinian purchase the food they need for sound nutrition and well-balanced diet.
-The program issues electronic benefits that help stretch their food budget.
+The Food and Nutrition Services (FNS) is an entitlement program that helps eligible North Carolinians purchase the food they need for a nutritionally adequate and well-balanced diet.

 The WIC program provides a combination of nutrition education, supplemental foods, breastfeeding promotion and support, and referrals for health care, at no cost.